Palace of Capodimonte: History

 When the Parthenopaean Republic was declared in 1799, Ferdinand fled to Palermo on board Nelson's Vanguard, taking the most valuable items from the palace with him.
-What remained was looted by the French troops of General Championnet who were billeted there.
-During the 10 years of French occupation (1806-1815), the palace was the residence of Joseph Bonaparte and then of Joachim Murat.
+What remained was looted by the French troops of General Jean Étienne Championnet who were billeted there.
+During the 9 years of French occupation (1806-1815), the palace was the residence of Joseph Bonaparte and then of Joachim Murat.
 The art collection was transferred to the Naples National Archaeological Museum.
 When Ferdinand returned from Sicily in 1815, he employed many painters and sculptors to work on the decoration of the palace.

-Francesco I succeeded his father Ferdinand in 1825 and appointed the architect Antonio Niccolini to oversee work on the palace.
-Niccolini added monumental staircases, and new suites of rooms for the royal family, continuing work when Ferdinand II succeeded Francesco I in 1830.
+Francis I succeeded his father Ferdinand in 1825 and appointed the architect Antonio Niccolini to oversee work on the palace.
+Niccolini added monumental staircases, and new suites of rooms for the royal family, continuing work when Ferdinand II succeeded in 1830.
 The palace was finally completed in 1840, and a gallery housing contemporary art was added.

 With Italian Unification, the royal palace passed in 1861 to the House of Savoy who used it as a residence and also added to the art collections, appointing Domenico Morelli as consultant for new acquisitions.
 They also added an extensive collection of historic firearms and other weapons.
 In 1866, the boudoir of Maria Amalia of Saxony was transferred to Capodimonte from the Palace of Portici, and in 1877 a Roman era marble floor was brought in from a Roman villa on Capri.

-In the early 20th century, the palace became the residence of the Dukes of Aosta.
+In the early 20th century, the palace became the residence of the Dukes of Aosta, a cadet branch of the House of Savoy.
 Then in 1920 it became the property of the Italian state.
 In 1950 it became a museum with many of the exhibits being returned from the National Museum.

 Interior

 The first and second floors house the National Gallery (Galleria Nazionale).

-Elsewhere in the palace the royal apartments are furnished with antique 18th century furniture and a collection of porcelain and majolica from the various royal residences.
+Elsewhere in the palace the royal apartments are furnished with antique 18th century furniture and a collection of porcelain and maiolica from the various royal residences.
 The famous Capodimonte Porcelain Factory was just adjacent to the palace; it was started in 1743 by the Bourbon King Charles.